 Some biographical sketches have been written for preservation by Sindhology.
-What is required to be done is a series of Nation Biographical Disctionary covering the whole past of Sindh, rather than only the contemporary period.
+What is required to be done is 'National Biographical Dictionary' covering the whole of past of Sindh, rather than only the contemporary period.

-14. Material on day to day to day life in Ancient Sindh.
+14. Material on day to day life in Ancient Sindh.

-Some material of archaeological interest on life pattern in Sindh has been collected but not properly catalogued, giving site of supply, exact location, shrata, period, age of the object, type and its utility.
-This needs help of a specialist.
+Some material of archaeological interests on life pattern in Sindh has been collected, but not property catalogued, giving site of supply, exact location, strata, period, age of the object, type and its utility.
+This needs help of a specialists.
 Sindhology has not been able to find any one so far.

 Some photographing of house hold articles of utility has been done by Sindhology, but less so, of furniture and fixtures of the past.
-In the early Victorian-Era, Prince Albert organized an exhibition of past 400 years European furniture at Crystal Palace.
+In the early Victorian-era, Prince Albert organised an exhibition of past 400 years European furniture at Grystal Place.
 Since then, Museums world over, started collecting antique pieces of furniture.
 This is what is to be aimed at, but start can be done with photographs.
-There are antique pieces of furniture owned by many families, but they are being replaced fast, by modern cheap and fancy versions.
+There are antique pieces of furniture owned by many families, but these are being replaced fast, by modern cheap and fancy versions.
 It certainly is very late, but quick efforts can help in its preservation on colour photographs.
 This will fall into 3 or 4 categories.
-Early Sindhi classical (Talpur furniture), Victorian, Early 20th century and, modern furniture.
-Some applies to furnishing.
-Common man's furniture and furnishings have gone through little charge.
-Some furniture of late last century or early 20th century can be seen in some old institutes and offices.
+EarlySindhi classical (Talpur furniture), Victorian, early 20th century and, modern furniture.
+Same applies to furnishings.
+Common man's furniture and furnishing have gone a little change.
+Some furniture of late last century or early 20th century, can be seen in some old institutes and offices.
 Since its collections and housing will require space and funds, to start with, photographs and working drawings can be made for preservation.

-15. Human and Animal food.
+15. Human and animal food.

-To know about food of past is difficult without archaeologist spade, and specially without at least one experimental trench of each of large number of archaeological sites, but the material already collected from 8000 BC to 2000 BC by archaeologists can be elaborated and published.
+To know about food of past is difficult without archaeologists spade, and specially without at least one experimental trench in each of the large number of archaeological sites, but the material already collected from 8000 BC to 2000 BC by archaeologists can be elaborated and published.